propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.2 - 2021-03-29 =
+* Display feedback received date on viewings
+* Added classes to single property page body tag for department, on market, featured and taxonomy fields eg. availability, marketing flags.
+This allows different styling to be applied based on a property's features or for elements to be shown/hidden (for example, hide the enquiry button if a property is not on market)
+* Improved contact creation from enquiry including better checking for phone numbers and email addresses to support enquiries from different sources where the field names aren't always the same
+* Added filter 'propertyhive_tenancy_meter_reading_types' to customise meter reading types
+* Added new settings to store appliant registration and login pages.
+This allows us to redirect to the my account page if someone is already logged in but lands on the login page, as well as use by other add ons
+* Swapped meter readings and management tabs
+* Corrected undefined index error on tenancies list when tenants have no contact details entered
+* Corrected typo in various success messages: succesfully -> successfully
+* Corrected action name for custom deposit scheme fields

 = 1.5.1 - 2021-03-23 =
 * Added support for Rank Math SEO plugin whereby property taxonomies and off market properties are removed from XML sitemaps